slowernews/wisdom-tldr/chapters/3-2_action_execution.md

 > *"Appear weak when you are strong and strong when you are weak."
 -- Sun Tzu [-544]*

+Deceiving is not lying.
+Lying is a nuclear bomb with long-lasting fallout.

-If we play by the rules too strictly, we are crushed by those around us who are not so foolish.
-Fair players on shady markets usually don’t do well on the short term.
+Appear weak when strong, strong when weak.
+If we play by the rules too strictly, we are crushed by those who aren’t foolish.
+Fair players on shady markets rarely thrive short-term.

-By seeming stronger than you are, perhaps through an occasional act that is reckless and bold, you can deter the enemy from attacking you.
-However deceiving is not lying.
-Lying is like a nuclear bomb, the effects will be there for a long time.
-Disappointment destroys trust.

 Hints:

+- Seem stronger via occasional reckless, bold acts to deter attacks.
-- It’s hard to cheat an honest opponent.
+- It’s hard to cheat an honest opponent, disappointment destroys trust.
+In subordinate positions, unpredictability reduces trust also.
-- Don’t attribute to malice what you can attribute to incompetence or busyness.
-So never be mean to anybody that can hurt you by doing nothing.
+- Don’t attribute to malice what can be explained by incompetence or busyness.
+Never be mean to anyone who can hurt you by doing nothing.
 - The only time you enjoy hearing a lie is when you already know the truth.
-- The only thing worth praying is truth.
+The only thing worth praying for is truth.
-- If you are in a subordinate position, unpredictability reduces trust.
-- Teach no one your tricks or they will be used against you.
-- There are 2 rules in life.
-Number one: never give out all the information.
+- Rule one in life: never give out all the information.
+It will be used against you.

 > *"A tiger wearing a bell will starve."
 -- vox populi*